SerenaTetart/NLP_Classification/README.md

 For this last project I am using the dataset from kaggle: <a href='https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification'>Jigsaw Unintended Bias in Toxicity Classification</a>

 Using Naive Baye we have:
-* 81.68% accuracy for normal data
+* 86.95% accuracy for normal data
-* 39.75% accuracy for toxic data
+* 33.39% accuracy for severe toxic data
-* 31.75% accuracy for obscene data
+* 19.23% accuracy for obscene data
-* 53.86% accuracy for insults
+* 35.06% accuracy for insults

+For a total of 72.74% Accuracy.

 This shows the limits of Naive Baye algorithm.